jlnr/PeterMorphose/README.md

 ## What is Peter Morphose?

-Peter Morphose is a jump-and-run-and-survive platformer I wrote between 2000 and 2001, using Borland Delphi and the DelphiX.
+Peter Morphose is a jump-and-run-and-survive platformer I wrote between 2000 and 2001, using Borland Delphi and the DelphiX library.
 It was available only for Windows and only in German.
 The integrated level editor was popular with fans, but I never managed to build a community site to share those levels.
 I made some available in a level pack, though.

 ## What is this repository?